e74000/site/site/content/posts/shape-rotation.md

 # hypercube rotator

-i wrote a few small toy program a while ago when i was applying to oxford (got filtered by the interview lmao ;_;) as part of my personal statement. this is one of those projects.
+i wrote a few small toy programm a while ago when i was applying to oxford (got filtered) as part of my personal statement. this is one of those projects.

 it is a simple visualiser that shows different projections of n-dimensional cubes and their rotations.

 you can see a live demo for the project [here](https://r2.e74000.net/wasm/run.html?path=cube.wasm).

-it is written in go using a combination of ebitengine, gonum and WASM.
+it is written in go using a combination of ebitengine, gonum and WASM

-(there is also a version of this program specifcally adapted for VJing with, i might upload that too at some point lol)